Savvietarmac/Reaction-Speed-p2/README.md

   - Header at the top
   - Footer at the bottom
   - Nav to the sides by the top
+  - Test area located in the center
   - Start button in the center
+  - Has a sidebar for the reaction time score underneath the test area
   - Hero image in the background<br>
  ![Index page](assets/readme/index.phone.p2.png)